elitenomad/family-tree/README.md

 - Cohorts generation attribute will have husband and wife detail.
 Assumption here is that they are always of opposite sex.
 - Child names must be Unique.
 As the search is based on a name will create problems if the names are not unique.
 - If the names are more than two words, they must be enclosed in single Quotes (Double quotes are not handled). (e.g 'Queen Margret' not "Queen Margret" )
+- Always single space between the commands in the input files.
 - Relationship values are static and works only for below values
   - Paternal-Uncle
   - Maternal-Uncle